stefanhiemer/topoptlab/README.md

 purpose language, so you will likely see slower performance here than in equivalent Matlab scripts.

+# Monolithic Codes

+In the monolithic_code directory, you can find codes that are self contained and do not use the topoptlab module written here (at the moment not true).
+These codes are purely there to either test new frameworks (e. g.
+JAX or PETSC) or for teaching purposes.
+If you are completely new to topology optimization, this is where you start and I suggest to start with the topopt.py.

 # Installation
 Basic installation and run tests by exectuing
 ```